aelpxy/dbctl/README.md

   dbctl [command]

 Available Commands:
+  backup      Backup a database
-  completion  Generate the autocompletion script for the specified shell create      Create a new database delete      Stop and delete a database help        Help about any command inspect     Inspect a running database list        List all running databases logs        Stream live logs of a database shell       Connect to a running database version     Prints the current dbctl version
+  completion  Generate the autocompletion script for the specified shell create      Create a new database delete      Stop and delete a database help        Help about any command http        Start the API and serve it inspect     Inspect a running database logs        Stream live logs of a database ls          List all running databases shell       Connect to a running database version     Prints the current dbctl version